Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 #### Information hiding
 Inheritance often hides dependencies and through that, information.
-When you inherit from a base class, you might inadvertently inherit behaviors that aren't immediately visible.
+When you inherit from a base class, you might inadvertently inherit behaviors that aren't immediately visible, or relevant.
 These hidden behaviors can introduce bugs that are hard to trace because they don't originate from the derived class's code but from somewhere up the inheritance chain.

 It also, literally, hides information.
 The number of times I have stared at a piece of code, amazed at the bug and wondering where it came from, only to discover that the actual code which is wreaking havoc on my product is hidden deeply in a inheritance tree; are too many to count.

-I like to see what something does.
+When I read code, I like to see what something does.
 I want everything in a single file.
-I want to set a break-point or `printf` some debug info and know what is happening where.
+I want to set a break-point or `printf` some debug info and know what is happening.

 Look at this example:

+> Giving examples of why inheritance is bad is extremely difficult, I am trying to create meaningful examples, but they will always feel *fake*.
+> You should think about a software system as an evolving beast.
+Always changing.
+With each change we evolve the system into a direction it might not
+> have been meant to go.
+This is where "I like to see what something does" comes from.

 Imagine you're working on a game where creatures have hit points (`hp`) and can take damage.
 You decide to model this with a base `Creature` class.